 US sent $221 million to Palestinians in Obama's last hours

-Officials say the Obama administration in its waning hours defied Republican opposition and quietly released $221 million to the Palestinian Authority that GOP members of Congress had been blocking.
-A State Department official and several congressional aides said the outgoing administration formally notified Congress it would spend the money Friday morning.
+In this Jan.
+15, 2017 file-pool photo, Secretary of State John Kerry speaks with the media in Paris.
+Defying Republican opposition, officials say the Obama administration in its waning hours quietly released $221 million to the Palestinian Authority that GOP members of Congress had been blocking.

 Discussions